jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/storing-data-in-collections-lesson/readme.md

 So far, we have stored all of the information for our apps in individual variables.
 That works for a small amount of information, but what if we had to manage larger sets of data?
 For instance, what if we had credit card transactions in a customer's banking app.
 Would we want to store every transaction in its own variable, or have a single variable that would hold all of the transactions at once?

->  In pairs, come up with a few more examples of where storing our data in a collection would be beneficial (data situations or example apps) (1-2 minutes)

 <a name="introduction"></a>
 ## Introduction: Basic Arrays (5 mins)

 An array is a container object that holds a **fixed** number of values of **a single type**.
 You've already seen an example in the `main` method.

-> Instructor Note: Optional - Draw a picture similar to the one below on the board to visually display each element and corresponding index.

 Each item in an array is called an *element*, and each element can be accessed by it's *index*.
 The index of elements starts at 0.
 That means visually that: